 Well-placed trees around the house can provide natural shade and insulation, helping you save money and energy—between $100 and $250 annually—on your air conditioning costs.

 Reduce the temperature inside your home by using an outdoor grill or smoker instead of indoor ovens and stoves.

 Have your A/C professionally serviced now to ensure it's running efficiently.
 Trim nearby plants around the A/C units so they can receive proper air flow.

 Cleaning windows or dusting blinds?
 Be sure to leave them open to take advantage of natural light during the day.
 Consider opening windows, and turning off your A/C, when cooler weather allows.

 Pool pumps can use a significant amount of energy when running constantly.
 Operate pool pumps the minimum number of hours needed to keep the pool clean and invest in a timer to control hours of operation.
 Also, consider using a pool cover for additional energy savings.

 Nearly 20 percent of your monthly energy use may be attributed to cooling your home in the summer.
 Inefficient heating, ventilation and air conditioning (HVAC) systems can also amount to hundreds of dollars in additional energy costs every year.
-Georgia Power customers are eligible for a rebate of up to $50 per unit this summer simply for having their HVAC system serviced by an approved program contractor.

 Proper cleaning and maintenance of the refrigerator, such as dusting the dirt from refrigerator coils and removing food to allow air to circulate, can reduce its energy consumption.